 Sure, $25 per hour sounds like a great wage for most.
 On a full-time income, that’s about $52,000 per year… not bad.

-However, there are, in most cases, more testers than there are available jobs, making it difficult to turn this into a full-time job.
+However, there are, in most cases, more testers than there are available jobs, making it impossible to turn this into a full-time job.